citp/privacy-policy-historical/s/so/son/sonatype.com.md

 ### Contact Us

-If you have any questions or suggestions regarding our Privacy Policy, please [contact us online](https://web.archive.org/Contact-Us?r=privacy), call us at 1.877.866.2836, or write to us at:
+If you have any questions or suggestions regarding our Privacy Policy, please contact us online, call us at 1.877.866.2836, or write to us at:

 Sonatype, Inc.
-12501 Prosperity Drive, Suite 350
+8161 Maple Lawn Blvd, Suite 250
-Silver Spring, MD 20904
+Fulton, MD 20759